-Pilot Sites will partner with Preschool for All and receive access to individualized coaching, professional development, and business supports.
-Preschool for All contracts will include funding for slots and for start-up costs.
+Pilot Sites partner with Preschool for All and receive access to individualized coaching, professional development, and business supports.
+Preschool for All contracts include funding for slots and for start-up costs.
 Each provider must apply for a minimum number of slots based on setting type.
 Providers can apply for more than the minimum number of slots and are encouraged to consider the number of slots that will be a good fit for their business model.

 Center providers are asked to apply for a minimum of 10 slots, with 10 slots per classroom

 School districts are asked to apply for a minimum of 18 slots, with 9 slots per classroom

 In the Pilot Project, Preschool For All will start with five day per week school-day and full-day schedules.
 PFA expects to add half-day and partial week schedules in the future as the program grows.

 - Full Day (10 hours)/Year-Round (September- August with up to 4 full weeks off)

 - School Day (6 hours)/School Year (900 hours- the hourly requirement is to align with Preschool Promise)

 Family Application Process & Retention